Bab al-Sheikh: Al-Rawas Mosque

-Al-Rawas Mosque, located near al-Gilani Street, was founded and built by Sultan Abdul Hamid II in 1893.
+Al-Rawas Mosque (جامع الرَّوَّاس), located near al-Gilani Street, was founded and built by Sultan Abdul Hamid II in 1893.
 It had a madrasa and the tomb of Husaynid Sheikh Muhammad al-Rawas, after whom the mosque is named after, who died in 1875.
 Al-Rawas lived and worked in Bab al-Sheikh.
 The mosque was then demolished by the Baghdad Municipality in 1954 to pave al-Jumhuriya Street and the remains of Sheikh Muhammad al-Rawas were transferred to the cemetery of the Sayyid Sultan Ali Mosque.
 It is now recognized as one of the lost mosques of Baghdad.